Full-Time vs. Part-Time Employee Rights

 Part-Time Employment and Rights

-California has yet to legally define how many hours employees must work to be considered part-time.
-However, as a rule of thumb, part-time employment usually means working less than 32 hours per week.
-While part-time rights include many of the same basic legal protections as full-time rights, such as minimum wage and safe working conditions, some of the notable differences have to do with supplementary benefits such as:
+California has yet to legally define part-time or specify exactly how many hours employees must work to be considered part-time.
+Workers often ask what part-time hours are in California, and while there is no strict legal definition, as a rule of thumb, a part-time job usually means working less than 32 hours per week.
+Nationally, the Bureau of Labor Statistics often classifies part-time workers as those logging fewer than 35 hours weekly, but these guidelines can vary depending on the employer and industry.
+While part-time rights include many of the same basic legal protections as full-time rights, such as minimum wage and safe working conditions, some of the notable differences have to do with supplementary benefits, such as:

 • Health insurance.
 Part-time employees are not usually eligible for employer-sponsored health benefits.
 However, California’s “Healthy Workplaces, Healthy Families Act of 2014” ensures that part-time workers do accrue paid sick leave.